Ultimate Quilotoa Guide: Quilotoa Lake + Quilotoa Loop Trek

 Located in central Ecuador in the middle of the Andes mountain range, Laguna Quilotoa (the Quilotoa Lagoon) is extremely remote – to get here requires a nearly two-hour drive into the middle of the remote mountains from the nearest large city of Latacunga.

-Thankfully, frequent buses connect Quilotoa to Latacunga and other nearby cities, helping the tiny town of Quilotoa Ecuador and its most beautiful attraction become one of the most popular destinations for visitors to the country.
+Thankfully, you can take easy day trips to Quilotoa from Quito – we’ve used this organized day trip from Quito when traveling with family and it was excellent; highly recommended!
+In addition, frequent buses connect Quilotoa to Latacunga and other nearby cities, helping the tiny town of Quilotoa Ecuador and its most beautiful attraction become one of the most popular destinations for visitors to the country.

 Quilotoa Lake